deepumons/deepumons.github.io/_posts/2020-05-14-introduction-to-machine-learning.md

 tags: [machine learning]
 ---

+> “Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed" – Arthur Samuel

-I took Andrew Ng’s Machine Learning course on Coursera in the summer of 2019.
+I took Andrew Ng’s Machine Learning course on Coursera last summer.
-This course provided an entry point to the world of machine learning for me.
+This course gave me an entry point to the world of machine learning.
 The course touches upon some of the most widely used algorithms, and best practices in machine learning.
 There is some serious math involved, but it is not too difficult if you know linear algebra; some idea about calculus is also helpful.
 Andrew is a wonderful instructor, and he does an excellent job in explaining the concepts in an easily digestible manner.

-I am revisiting this course again now.
+I am revisiting this course now.
 I felt that I need to brush up on some concepts, and fill in the gaps of my understanding.
 I was going through my notes, and realised that I never put it online.
 To this end, I am writing a series of posts to explain what I have learned from this course.
 This is part 1 of the series.

 ## What is Machine Learning?

-> “Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed" – Arthur Samuel

 It is possible to solve most of the problems we face through computer programming.
 For instance, think about finding the shortest path between two